10 Tracks to Echo in the Dark: Background

 Following the Brexit referendum, Luke Pritchard wanted to maintain The Kooks' European connection by going to Berlin to work with writer and producer Tobias Kuhn.
 After coming up with five tracks, the COVID-19 pandemic brought work to a halt in March 2020, which meant Pritchard had to return to the U.K. and continue the writing sessions with Kuhn via Zoom.
 Afterwards, Kuhn traveled to London to record with the band.

 Release

 With a desire to do new things, The Kooks chose to release the songs from 10 Tracks to Echo in the Dark as a series of EPs.
 Connection - Echo in the Dark Part 1 - containing "Connection", "Jesse James" and "Modern Days" - was released on 27 January 2022, followed by Beautiful World - Echo in the Dark Part 2 containing "Closer", "Beautiful World" and "25" - on 21 April 2022.
-The single "Cold Heart" was released on 27 June 2022, with the remaining songs - "Oasis", "Sailing on a Dream" and "Without a Doubt" - dropping on the album's release date of 22 July 2022.
+The single "Cold Heart" was released on 27 June 2022, with the remaining songs—"Oasis", "Sailing on a Dream" and "Without a Doubt"—being issued as part of the album on 22 July 2022.